Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Tenofovir disoproxil fumarate (Viread), also known as TDF, is a first-choice medication that's used as part of an antiretroviral (ARV) regimen for treating human immunodeficiency virus (HIV) infections.
 It's also a preferred medication used for treating hepatitis B virus (HBV).
 Tenofovir disoproxil fumarate, the active ingredient in Viread, is also found in Truvada, a combination medication commonly used for HIV PrEP.
 Tenofovir disoproxil fumarate (Viread) is available as both an oral tablet and a powder that's mixed with soft food.
 Common side effects include rash, diarrhea, and headache.

-Summary for HIV ARV Combo
+Summary for Antiretroviral

 Prescription only